Access our quick product overview videos

 Accounting for leasehold improvements

-In attempt to become compliant with the new lease accounting standards, particularly ASC 842 and IFRS 16, there are many intricate details that accountants often have questions about.
-Today we’ll address frequently asked questions regarding accounting for real estate CAM charges, and accounting for leasehold improvements.
+In attempt to become compliant with lease accounting standards, particularly ASC 842 and IFRS 16, there are many intricate details that accountants often have questions about.
+Today we’ll address accounting for real estate CAM charges, and leasehold improvements.

 Common area maintenance (CAM) fees are common charges in commercial real estate leases.
 Charged in addition to rent, average CAM fees cover the lessor’s operational expenses including maintenance, janitorial, repairs, snow removal, landscaping, etc.